thenativeweb/eventsourcingdb-client-golang/README.md

 )
 ```

 The return value is an iterator.
 Each item in this iterator has a result value and an error value.
-If the error value is `nil` the result value can be used safely.
+If the error value is `nil` the result value can be used safely:

 ```golang
 for result, err := range results {